Autarch-Katherlyn/c20/src/content/h3/tags/render_model/readme.md

 * `hover_thrusters`:
   * When used on a vehicle with "alien scout" or "alien fighter" [vehicle physics type](~vehicle#tag-field-vehicle-type), spawns [an effect](~vehicle#tag-field-effect) when the vehicle is hovering close to the ground.
 This can be seen at a piloted Banshee's wingtips when sitting on the ground.
   * When the vehicle physics type is "human plane", creates a similar dust effect if the marker is pointed at nearby ground.
 Used for the Pelican's thrusters.
-* `jet_thrusters`: Can also be used for vehicles with "human plane" physics to create the Pelican's thruster dust effect.

 Commonly used marker names without hard-coded behaviour include: